 How long does the Lunenburg Farmers’ Market Operate?

 The Lunenburg Farmers’ Market is a year-round market.
-During the months of September to May we are inside the Lunenburg Community Centre.
-From May until September we move to the Lunenburg Arena.
+During the months of September to May, we are inside the Lunenburg Community Centre.
+From mid-May until mid-September we move to the Lunenburg Arena.

 How is the market supported?

 The market is supported mainly through vendor fees.

 The Lunenburg Farmers’ Market Association provides free space to local not-for-profit groups.
 Please contact us at firstname.lastname@example.org for info and availability.